mkhan42/rezkeep/README.md

 - Figure out auth on backend (filter user visits)
 - Use yelps API and get reviews and info about restaurants
 - Use google map API and place it in detail card
+- Make it even more mobile friendly and use some media queries